But this I say, He which soweth sparingly shall reap also sparingly; and he which soweth bountifully shall reap also bountifully. 2 Corinthians 9:6-8

 Yet, the question remained… “Would God consider me a generous giver?”

 I am a faithful tither.
 I give as the Lord tells me to, but I don’t seek out ways to give.
+I don’t generally pray for God to show me who to bless on a daily basis.

 As I continued to search out the word bountiful, I found this person, a generous person, gives above and beyond what is required of them.
 They look for ways to invest in the Kingdom of God and in God’s people.
 Their heart is to give.